Enterprise Agile: Software Process Improvement (SPI)

 7. Summary

-The workflow diagram for the SPI discipline is depicted in Figure 1 and the activities, roles, and artifacts which comprise the SPI discipline are depicted in the amalgamated workflow diagram of Figure 2.
-Note that important message of this discipline is that in order for it to succeed your organization must be as agile as possible: it is possible for enterprise-level professionals, including process engineers, to work in an agile manner, but they must choose to do so and be allowed to do so.
+Figure 1 depicts the workflow diagram for the SPI discipline.
+The activities, roles, and artifacts which comprise the SPI discipline are depicted in the amalgamated workflow diagram of Figure 2.
+For discipline to succeed your organization must be as agile as possible: it is possible for enterprise-level professionals, including process engineers, to work in an agile manner, but they must choose to do so and be allowed to do so.

 Figure 1.
 The Software Process Improvement Discipline workflow.